How to Create a Roadmap

 Example of the Dragon1 Roadmap.

 A roadmap like this helps you to create and communicate your architecture data with stakeholders more effectively and efficiently.
-And also to measure and improve your architecture data and their relationships.
+Measuring and improving your architecture data and its relationships is also important.

 Common Entity classes to use on a Roadmap are: